arimasu/makalapa/README.md

 We can just say the power of ten which we mean.

+so thousand (x10^3) is "sakamanipa".
+million (x10^6) is "sakamaniti".

-Because we almost always mean "kama" is our root when we say kasakamani__, regardless of the base that we are in, we can just drop it in casual speech:
+Because we almost always mean "kama" (10) is our root when we say kasakamani__, regardless of the base that we are in, we can just drop it in casual speech:

 1000 = "ka sa __ ni pa"